 Ultimately, the average recovery time after ACL surgery takes between 6 and 9 months, with the majority of that time spent improving day by day with physical therapy.
 You may be prescribed pain medication to help this process along, or utilize over-the-counter NSAIDs like ibuprofen (Advil), but don't forget about natural anti-inflammatory and essential amino acid supplements that can help you reduce pain and rebuild tissue without synthetic pharmaceuticals.

-The long-term success rates of ACL surgery repairs are between 82% and 95%, which means there's an excellent chance that your tissue graft will be successful and your knee will be functional again.
+The long-term success rates of ACL surgery repairs are between 82% and 95%, which means there's an excellent chance that your tissue graft will be successful and your knee will be functional again, especially when helped along by Heal.

 Avoiding ACL Injuries